LoicLw/FieldTracer/README.md

 `autoreconf -f -i` then `./configure` and `make`
 3. Get the script [https://github.com/LoicLWRT/FieldTracer/blob/master/unix_script/pushing_traces_to_OpenStreetMap.sh](https://github.com/LoicLWRT/FieldTracer/blob/master/unix_script/pushing_traces_to_OpenStreetMap.sh) and place it in the serval-dna folder
 4. Configure and run the script to upload traces when one phone is connected to the Unix machine

+##Future improvements##
+- Core traces recording should be made as a service to improve continuous operation
+- Mapsforge library could be migrated to the upcoming 0.4 when it is released
+- Direct upload to OpenStreetMap from one mesh node without having to run the Unix script
+- Automated creation of OpenStreetMap accounts linked to a SID to improve data separation between multiple team members
+- Security assessment to prevent data tampering